ethancs13/Just-Eat-It/README.md

 ## Description

-Just Eat It is a MERN (MongoDB, Express.js, React, Node.js) stack application designed to simplify the process of finding a restaurant based on user and friend's food preferences.
-The app allows signed-up users to select their pickiest friend's food preferences, compares them with the user's preferences, and finds a restaurant by selecting a random preference match and by user input location.
-It's designed to save time looking for a place to eat.
+Just Eat It is a dynamic application built on the MERN (MongoDB, Express.js, React, Node.js) stack, tailored to streamline the restaurant selection process based on user and friend preferences.
+Designed for efficiency, the app enables registered users to specify their pickiest friend's food preferences, compares them with the user's own tastes, and locates a restaurant that aligns with both.
+This intuitive solution not only saves valuable time but also enhances the dining experience by combining random preference matches with user-input locations.

 ## Table of Contents